ros2/ros2_documentation/Inter-Sphinx-Support.rst

 (Partially borrowed from `here <http://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html>`__).

-To show all Intersphinx links and their targets of an Intersphinx mapping file, run:
+To show all Intersphinx links and their targets of an Intersphinx mapping file, either local or remote, run:

 .. code-block:: bash

-    python -msphinx.ext.intersphinx url-or-path
+    python -msphinx.ext.intersphinx url-or-path-to-inv-file

 This is helpful when searching for the root cause of a broken Intersphinx link in a documentation project.